-Upper body of each player was quickly and precisely scanned with Eva 3D scanner and processed in Artec Studio, taking only 5 hours to successfully complete the process.
+Upper body of each player was quickly and precisely scanned with our best 3D scanner and processed in Artec Studio, taking only 5 hours to successfully complete the process.

 Scanning the players was a genuinely fun and fresh experience as all the athletes haven’t been exposed to 3D scanning before.
 They were quite hazy in the beginning, so we first scanned team assistants to prove the fact that the process is completely harmless.
 For instance, Hernanes kept his eyes closed to protect them from Eva’s powerful flash but soon discovered it is of no harm at all.